Get movie info from terminal with IMDbPY and Raspberry PI

 Get Python Script

 We’ll use a ready script available from my download area.
-You can get it directly in your Raspberry PI with following terminal command:
+You can get it directly in your Raspberry PI with the following terminal command:

 wget https://peppe8o.com/download/python/queryFilms.py